Russia: Market Profile

 The Russian customs tariff classification is based on the Harmonised Commodity Description and Coding System (HS).
 All goods carried across the country’s customs border have to be declared to customs authorities of the Russia Federation.
 A customs declaration should be submitted within 15 days after the goods are presented to customs authorities.
 Customs duties, if any, should be paid to the authorities when the goods cross the Russia border.

 Import and export duties are calculated as a percentage of the customs value of the goods (ad valorem) or in euros per unit of measurement of the goods, and/or as a combination of these two rates.
 In most cases, however, ad valorem customs duties are levied as a percentage of the customs value of the goods.
 For most Hong Kong-type consumer products like garments, household hardware, consumer electronics, timepieces and jewellery, current tariff rates stand at 5%-20%.
 On the other hand, export duties are set for a few commodities like oil products, copper, nickel and goods made of these materials.
-Meanwhile, anti-dumping proceedings against Hong Kong have been scarce, and there is only one measure against Hong Kong origin bearings currently in force.
-However, there is no apparent trade implication as Hong Kong does not have any export or re-export of bearings to Russia.
+Meanwhile, anti-dumping proceedings against Hong Kong have been scarce.
+As at end-December 2016, Russia did not apply any AD measures on imports originated from Hong Kong.

 Aside from import tariffs, most imported products, as well as services, are subject to a value-added tax (VAT).
 The standard VAT rate has been reduced from 20% to 18% with effect from January 2004.
 On the other hand, the regional sales tax has been abolished completely.
 Meanwhile, a lower VAT rate of 10% applies to basic foods and children’s items, while certain items and services, such as certain financial services and goods for re-exports, are exempt from the VAT.